mikemimik/fs-notes-app/README.md

   }, []);
 ```

 There is logic that already exists in the `return` function of our app that handles routing for us.
-If a user exists, that user will be navigated to the `'/'` route of our front end and therefore allowed to their notes.
-Otherwise, the user is shown the login page by default.
+If a user exists, that user will be navigated to the `'/'` route of our front end and therefore allowed to view their notes.
+Otherwise, the user is shown the login page.

 Create a `handleSubmit` function in the `Login` component.
 This will hit the login route we created with an email and password.
 If the email and password match a record in the database, the server will respond with a cookie.
 We do not have to write any code that expressly handles that cookie as modern browsers will store it for us and include it in most requests.